ndsambare/shellCplusCplus/Studio19/Studio19/ReadMe.txt

 	123
 	nice
 This means our code is running properly as we were prompted 3 times for the password.
 When we input the password correctly, it correctly read, wrote, and displayed.

+Studio 21 answers here

+2. It is important to declare a virtual destructor in the base class so the derived classes can properly prevent memory leaks